syncfusion-content/asp.netwebforms-docs/aspnet/Listbox/Integration.md

 The following example depicts the way to bind data to the ListBox widget through angular support.

-> Note: You can include the “ej.widget.angular.min.js” file library to achieve this behaviour and you can pass the control properties as data attribute in ul tag itself as like data role behaviour.
+N> You can include the “ej.widget.angular.min.js” file library to achieve this behaviour and you can pass the control properties as data attribute in ul tag itself as like data role behaviour.